LaunchCodeLiftoffProjects/KC-Water-Garden-App/README.md

 ## Setup

 In MySQL Workbench create a Water_Garden schema.
-Under Administration - Users and Privileges create a user with login name "Water_Garden" and password "Water_Garden" and Select All under the user's Schema Priveleges.
+Under Administration - Users and Privileges create a user with login name "Water_Garden" and password "Water_Garden" and Select All under the user's Schema Privileges.

 Open the project in your IDE through version control: git@github.com:LaunchCodeLiftoffProjects/KC-Water-Garden-App.git

 With MySQL Workbench running start the application and then visit http://localhost:8080 in your browser.

-For full functionality after registering a user you must manually update the user's role in MySQL Workbench by running the querie:
+For full functionality after registering a user you must manually update the user's role in MySQL Workbench by running the query:
 UPDATE user
 set role = "ROLE_ADMIN"
 where id = 1;